vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 ## Reference, Correction, Deletion, etc. of Personal Information

-When a user requests that the conference reference, correct, add, delete, stop using, or erase the user's personal information, the conference will confirm the identity of the user.
-If we determine that the inquiry is made by the user himself/herself, we will respond to the inquiry within a reasonable period of time.
+When a User requests that the conference reference, correct, add, delete, stop using, or erase the User's personal information, the conference will confirm the identity of the User.
+If we determine that the inquiry is made by the User themself, we will respond to the inquiry within a reasonable period of time.

 ## Use and Purpose of Cookies and Similar Technologies